How Grounding Prompts Reduce Hallucination by 285x

 The Hallucination Measurement

-I categorized hallucinations into 6 types, each corresponding to a missing specification band:
+I sorted hallucinations into 6 types.
+Each type matches one missing specification band:

 Missing BandHallucination TypeRate (Ungrounded)Rate (Grounded)